DEALTALK-Vivendi scouting for ideas in 'no taboos' era

 Several banking sources said such a scenario was unlikely in the next two years and wouldn't necessarily be an improvement, given low valuations in telecoms and media.

-Some investors hope Bollore, known for profitable raids on ad agency Havas EURC.PA and car parts maker Vallourec (VLLP.PA), could push change at Vivendi.
+Some investors hope Bollore, known for profitable raids on ad agency Havas and car parts maker Vallourec , could push change at Vivendi.

 Fourtou said recently he would be happy to see Bollore join Vivendi's board, and the two have known each other for years.